nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `addRole 1 n/Data Analyst s/applying r/31-03-2022 23:59 d/Analyse data $/4800 `
 * `addRole 3 n/Software Engineer (Front end) s/applying r/30-04-2022 01:20 d/web deveploment with react js $/2400 `

+:bulb: If there are too many companies and you do not know what is the company index, try [searching for keywords](#c-find-c-r) to that company and use the new index shown instead.

+:information_source: Role name is special as it does not just accept alphanumeric symbols, but also round brackets too.

+:warning: When round brackets are used, they must be in pairs.

 [Back to Table of Contents](#toc)